veeraedu/E-Commerce-Data-Warehouse-Implementation-on-Snowflake-Multi-Source-ETL-ELT-and-Star-Schema-Design/README.md

 The core analytical framework is built on a Star Schema, dividing data into Facts (measures) and Dimensions (attributes).
 ![Star Schema Diagram for Sales Data](star_schema.png)

+**Tools & Technologies**

+**Data Warehouse Platform:Snowflake**	: The primary cloud data warehouse platform hosting the entire analytical environment, including schemas, tables, and compute.

+**Source/Transactional Database:Oracle** :	The source system for historical data, requiring migration to Snowflake.

+**Cloud Storage	AWS S3** : Used as the external stage for automated loading of data files via a Storage Integration.

+**ETL/Data Migration Tool:Informatica** :	The chosen tool for the complex migration and transformation of data from Oracle to Snowflake.

+**Data Loading & Staging:Snowflake Stages** : Utilized both Internal Stage (int_stg)for local data and External Stage (ext_stg) for AWS S3 to auto ingest files.

+**SnowSQL** :	Used for local data loading into the internal stage.